agile-humanities/agile_dirt/README.md

 # Agile Humanities DiRT Module

 The Agile DiRT Module works in conjunction with the Agile DHCommons Module to allow meaningful exchange of information between the DiRT and DHCommons websites.
-The agile_dirt module is intended for use on the DiRT website and retrieves *projects* data from the DHCommons website.
 Both modules are complementary, with each to be installed on its respective website.
+Each module publishes and subscribes.
+Each operates independently and does not require the other to be installed, but they are designed for simultaneous use.
 Both modules are written for Drupal 7.

 It is assumed that API-Key authentication will be used to restrict access to published data.
 If authentication is used, the Drupal Services API Key Authentication module must be installed and enabled.
 If access is to be left open, all further references to API keys may be ignored.